karllundgren/multiplayerTextAdventure/README.md

 ![alt text](https://github.com/karllundgren/multiplayerTextAdventure/blob/master/images/guiChangeRoom2.PNG)

-Winning the Game:
+#Winning the Game:
 The game is won by defeating Lord Voldemort and all of the other monsters (this is most easily done by naming your character Harry Potter, or entering the Room of Requirement)

-Host and port:
+#Host and port definitions:
 In the server the host and port are at line 872 in server.py In the client, the host and port are at line 6 in client.py